IntelSoftware/SYCL_101/03_Modern/13_nested_namespaces.rst

-Nested Namespaces with inlined variables explanation
+Nested Namespaces with Inlined??????
+Variables Explanation [[[I think you could do without "Explanation"]]]
 ##################################################################

 This chapter talks about C++ namespaces.
-You will learn:
+You will learn the following:

 #.
-What is namespace?
+What is a namespace?
 #.
-How to declare your own namespace?
+How can you declare your own namespace?
 #.
-How nested namespaces work in C++?
+How do nested namespaces work in C++?

 Introduction
 ************

-The **namespace** is a declarative region providing a scope to the identifiers like names of types, functions, variables, etc. Namespaces are usually used to organize the code into logical groups and, also, to avoid name collisions.
-It can be especially important, when you're using different libraries.
+The **namespace** is a declarative region that provides scope to the identifiers like names of types, functions, and variables.
+Namespaces are usually used to organize the code into logical groups and to avoid name collisions.
+It can be especially important when you're using different libraries.

-One of the example of namespace scope is the C++ standard library (std) where all the classes, methods and templates are declared.
-You can find in the code :code:`std::` before multiple class or functions declarations form STL in C++.
-Sometimes you can also find directive :code:`using namespace std;`.
+One of the examples of the namespace scope is the C++ Standard Template Library (STL)[[[as used in article 12]]], where all the classes, methods, and templates are declared.
+You can find it in the code[[[I added "it" to this phrase, but what is "it"?
+The namespace?]]] :code:`std::` before multiple class or function declarations form[[[from?]]]
+STL in C++.
+Sometimes you can also find the directive :code:`using namespace std;`.

 Defining a namespace
 =====================

-To define a namespace you have to start with :code:`namespace` keyword followed by the name, as
+To define a namespace, you have to start with the :code:`namespace` keyword followed by the name, as
 below:

 .. code-block:: cpp